 As a liberal man, a man of the Enlightenment, Sophie’s father would have ensured his daughters were educated.
 It would be unthinkable for them to be illiterate, uninformed about art & music, or unsophisticated.
 Such women would find it difficult to find socially acceptable husbands.
 (Sophie’s sisters both married solid, middle-class, professional husbands.)

 However, etiquette dictated that girls’ education was limited; it had a ceiling.
 Girls from affluent families should be able to take part in intelligent conversations, but they should not rise to intellectual prominence.
 Captivated by mathematics, Sophie now began chipping away at the time-honored ceiling.

 Sophie’s parents became increasingly unhappy about her growing obsession with mathematics.
 Too many of her waking hours were spent with her head in books.
 They reasoned that if her room were unlit and unheated she would be forced to stop work, get into bed, and sleep.
 So, believing they were acting for the best, Sophie was denied a fire to heat her room and deprived of candles to read by.

 The Empire Surrenders

 She blossomed as a mathematician, rising high above the modest ceiling society placed on girls’ intellectual ambitions.
-Moreover, she did not restrict her self-schooling to mathematics – she read about everything she could get her hands on, particularly psychology and philosophy.
+Moreover, she did not restrict her self-schooling to mathematics – she read everything she could get her hands on, particularly books about psychology and philosophy.

 In 1794, the year Sophie Germain celebrated her 18th birthday, an exciting new college opened its doors in Paris – the École Polytechnique.
 Regrettably, although the rallying cry of the French Revolution had been “Liberté, fraternité, égalité, ou la mort” (liberty, fraternity, equality, or death), women were denied the liberty and equality to attend this new college.